 |Nutritional Guidelines (per serving)|

+In this easy recipe, squid (calamari) is simply flavored with olive oil and lemon juice, then quickly grilled to tender perfection.
 Squid must be cooked fast over high heat or slow-cooked to achieve tenderness.
 Anything in between results in a chewy mess.

 Rinse squid under cold running water and pat dry with paper towels.

-In a bowl, combine olive oil, lemon juice, salt and pepper.
-Add squid bodies and tentacles, tossing to coat.
+In a bowl, combine olive oil, lemon juice, salt, and pepper.

 Thread squid bodies lengthwise onto skewers so they lie flat.

 Remove squid from skewers and pile on a platter.
 Sprinkle with parsley and serve with lemon wedges.